GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 createQueryRoutes();
 ```

 To understand this code let's briefly look at how one of our queries is instantiated.
-The `Queries.Search.searchBy` `Query` is a dynamic query that performs a lookup of the passed `$query` value in the passed `$predicate` using the passed `$function` type.
+The `Queries.Search.searchBy` `Query` is a dynamic query that performs a lookup of the passed `$query` value within the `$predicate` using the `$function` type of function.

 ```ts
 // File: packages/dgraph-query-manager/src/classes/Queries/SearchQueries.ts